Also known as: clap pull-up, clap pull-up exercise, plyo pull-up, explosive pull-up, clap chin-up

 Frequently Asked Questions

-What are the benefits of clapping pull ups?
+What are the benefits of doing clapping pull-ups?

-How can I progress to clapping pull ups or what are alternatives?
+How can I progress toward clapping pull-ups or find alternatives?